NUSBF/JsCoFE/js-datalink/README.md

  * `date`: Date of the images in  ISO 8601 format (not always present)
  * `name`: Name/Description of the diffraction data.
  * `doi`: Unique Digital Object Identifier (DOI) https://www.doi.org/ (not always present)
- * `path`: Path of the data used by the data source when acquiring images.
+ * `path`: Path of the data used by the data source when fetching images.
  * `pdb`:PDB identifier for the data.
  * `size`: Size of the data in bytes.